 A. FEMA evaluates flood sources and reassesses FIRMs on an as needed basis as recommended by the Flood Plain administrator for the county/municipality.

 A. See our quick guide that discusses flood insurance, flood letter, Elevation Certificates (EC) and Letter of Map Amendment (LOMA) and how they affect properties in flood zones.
 (View More)

 Easements and Building Lines

 Q. What are Easements and Building Lines?

 A. An easement is a right in the owner of one parcel of land, by reason of such ownership, to use the land of another for a special purpose not inconsistent with a general property in the owner.
 A building line is an “imaginary” line in which Planning and Zoning has been established.
 They are typically located set distances from the front, sides and rear of the lot.
 They are used to assist in keeping homes “centered” on the lots, which aide in creating an aesthetically pleasing subdivision layout.
 Building lines and easements are typically shown on a survey drawings. ( Learn More )

 Q. What is Adverse Possession?

-A. Adverse Possession is when a party claims ownership of a property that they have been in for more than 10 years.
-It can also be claimed on abandoned property or it can go unchallenged by the actual owner. ( Learn More )
+A. Adverse Possession is when a party claims ownership of a property that they do not have legal title to. ( Learn More )